Aga Muhlach: Married life

 Muhlach married Charlene Gonzalez in May 2001.
 They started dating only after he asked for her parents' permission to get engaged to her.
-They met through Gonzalez' cousin and his former co-star, J.C.
-Bonnin, when he was 16 years old.
-They met again during the 1994 Binibining Pilipinas pageant in which he was the judge and she won as Binibing Pilipinas–Universe.
+They met through Gonzalez' cousin and his former co-star J.C.
+Bonnin when the latter was 16.
+They met again during the 1994 Binibining Pilipinas pageant, in which he was a judge, and she won as Binibing Pilipinas–Universe.
 She was also his co-star in Oki Doki Doc, where they became friends.
 They got married on May 28, 2001, in St. Joseph the Worker Parish in Pacdal, Baguio, less than a year after their engagement.
 They have twins named Atasha and Andres.